Marin Youth Intern Projects 2024/2025

 Our Homework Helpers strongly believe that all kids should have equitable access to homework help.
 The program began in Corte Madera in February of 2022, expanded to Fairfax and Civic Center during the 2022-23 school year, and now has launched in Novato.

-HH times are as follows: Saturdays from 10am to noon at Corte Madera library, Monday, 4-5pm at Fairfax library, Wednesday, 4-5:30 at the Civic Center library and Wednesday, 3:30-5:30 in Novato.
+We’re looking for Homework Helpers at the Civic Center, Novato, Corte Madera and Fairfax!
+HH times are as follows: Saturdays from 10am to noon at Corte Madera library, Monday, 4-5pm at Fairfax library, Wednesday, 4-5:30pm at the Civic Center library and Wednesday, 3:30-5:00pm in Novato.
+Join us!

 • Marin County Restrictive Covenant